Cyber Security Tips: Avoiding Wire Fraud

 DOES THIS REALLY AFFECT REALTORS AND THEIR CLIENTS?

 Homebuyers/sellers are great targets for cyber criminals because they’re already prepared to send and receive large amounts of money for closing purposes.
 This makes Realtors especially vulnerable because they play the role of "middle man" for multiple parties in real estate purchases.
-Cyber criminals have realized this and rather than putting in all the work to gain access to one buyer’s/seller's email account, they tend to target Realtors' email accounts instead.
+Cyber criminals have realized this and, rather than putting in all the work to gain access to one buyer’s/seller's email account, they tend to target Realtors' email accounts instead.
 This allows the criminal to extort multiple buyers and sellers on multiple transactions.
 Realtors are the common thread on real estate transactions, so not only would these criminals gain information on numerous buyers, but they would also have information on buyers’ lenders, chosen attorneys, etc., making Realtors a one-stop-shop for the personal data that hackers want.

 HOW DO THEY GAIN ACCESS TO A BUYER'S OR REALTOR'S INFORMATION?